 A lesser example from the same game: Stonehenge has eight cannons, but one is out of commission during the assault on it.

 Worthy Opponent: Yellow 13 sees Mobius One as this.
 After the Comona missionnote where you can send the Yellow squadron running away if you manage to hit one, he'll state in the cutscene that he saw a pilot who showed potential and could be a great opponent if he lives long enough to hone his skills.
 After destroying Stonehenge and shooting down Yellow 4, he'll flat out state that he is impressed to find such a skilled pilot and that you're worthy of praise.
-The narrator also states that he died happily knowing you were the one to do it.
+The narrator also states at the end of the game that he died happily knowing you were the one to do it.